-Bump steer is unwanted change in the steering angle of the front wheels as the suspension travels up and down.
+Bump steer is unwanted change in the

+steering angle of the front wheels as the suspension travels up and down.
 It can result in unstable and unpredictable handling.
 Bump steer is affected by the position of the outer toe link end on the axle carrier.
-From the factory, the toe links are positioned so that bump steer is virtually eliminated (about 3/100 of a degree through the entire range of travel).
+From the factory, the toe links are positioned so that bump steer is virtually eliminated.
 When the caster angle is changed, the outer toe link end should be repositioned on the axle carrier to maintain zero bump steer geometry.
 Adjustment is achieved using the shims and hollow balls provided with the vehicle.
-Refer to the Bump Steer Elimination chart on page 40, and look up your caster angle setting to find the correct position for the outer toe links.
-Positioning the toe-links correctly will maintain the original factory geometry and eliminate the unwanted steering angle changes caused by bump steer.
+Refer to the Bump Steer Elimination chart on page 37, and look up your caster angle setting to find the correct position for the outer toe links.
+Positioning the front toe-links correctly will maintain the original factory geometry and eliminate the unwanted steering angle changes caused by bump steer.